Kamran1819G/Perplexica/docs/LANGUAGE_CONTRIBUTION.md

 ## Overview

-Perplexica uses a modular translation system based on JSON files.
+Perplexify uses a modular translation system based on JSON files.
 All translations are stored in `src/lib/translations/` with separate files for each language.
 The system supports:

 - **12 languages** currently
 - **RTL support** (Arabic)